On this page 6

 - Inspections scheduled during business hours.
 Weather conditions (rain, wind) in Ketchikan may affect exterior or elevated-work inspection availability.

-Typical inspection sequence: Typical sequence for residential new construction: footing/foundation (after excavation and rebar placement, before concrete pour; for pile/pier foundations, inspect piles before capping), foundation waterproofing and drainage (before backfill), underground utilities (plumbing, electrical, drainage before backfill), framing (after all framing, sheathing, roof, fire blocking, and bracing), rough MEP inspection (electrical, plumbing, mechanical rough-in before wall close), insulation inspection (after insulation installed, before drywall), fire-rated assembly inspection if applicable (before covering), and final inspection (complete structure, all systems functional, site grading complete).
+Typical sequence: Typical sequence for residential new construction: footing/foundation (after excavation and rebar placement, before concrete pour; for pile/pier foundations, inspect piles before capping), foundation waterproofing and drainage (before backfill), underground utilities (plumbing, electrical, drainage before backfill), framing (after all framing, sheathing, roof, fire blocking, and bracing), rough MEP inspection (electrical, plumbing, mechanical rough-in before wall close), insulation inspection (after insulation installed, before drywall), fire-rated assembly inspection if applicable (before covering), and final inspection (complete structure, all systems functional, site grading complete).

 Certificate of Occupancy issued after passing final inspection.